awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-delete-vpc-nacl.md

 **Description**

-The AWSConfigRemediation\-DeleteUnusedVPCNetworkACL Automation document deletes a network access control list \(ACL\) that is not associated with a subnet\.
+The AWSConfigRemediation\-DeleteUnusedVPCNetworkACL runbook deletes a network access control list \(ACL\) that is not associated with a subnet\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-DeleteUnusedVPCNetworkACL)